-Compare models and read our electric car reviews
+Compare models and read in-depth electric car reviews

 By clicking "Find a Deal" on the table below, you will be redirected to our partner, Georgie.
-Thanks to their "bulk buying power", Georgie are able to help you buy the car you want and potentially save you money too.
+Thanks to their "bulk buying power", Georgie can help you buy the car you want and potentially save you money too.
 In fact, the average saving through Georgie is $4,616.

 What are EV cars?

 Electric vehicles, or EVs for short, are battery-powered automobiles.
 Power is stored in a pack of rechargeable batteries, and drive comes from an electric motor.

 Electric car builders may install one, two or even four motors.
 The most common battery type is Lithium-Ion (Li-ion), which is increasingly found in everything from mass-market handheld devices to remote-controlled models.
 There are weight, discharge and energy density benefits to Li-ion, making them the go-to power cell until new battery technology is developed.

 Because of the way electric motors deliver torque, acceleration is far more immediate than an internal combustion engine.